 What does it mean?

-Priming is necessary to achieve needed paint adhesion to canvas, it smooths and “seals” the surface of raw canvas.
+Priming is necessary to achieve needed paint adhesion to canvas, it smooths and “seals” the painting surface of raw canvas.
 Without priming, the canvas will soak too much water or paint.
 The most used primer is Gesso.

 Stretching is a process to put a canvas on the stretcher bars, to make sure the surface is evenly smooth and tight!
 A saggy canvas can ruin your whole masterpiece.

 Stretching requires knowledge, time, and patience.
 That’s why, for beginners, I recommend starting with a pre-stretched canvas.